Updated on: July 18, 2021

 Ask a Mechanic

 Remember the home-buying analogy?
 It applies here, too.
-When you make an offer on a house, it’s usually contingent upon an inspection conducted by an impartial third-party professional.
-Why should buying a used car be any different?
+When you make an offer on a house, it's usually contingent upon an inspection conducted by an impartial third-party professional.
+Why should car buying be any different?

-To ensure the used car you’re considering is all that it’s listed to be, hire an independent mechanic to do an inspection.
+Just like a walk-through isn't sufficient to assess a house, a test drive will only get you so far in evaluating your potential new car.
+To ensure the used car you're considering is all that it's listed to be and that you're getting a fair price for the condition, hire an independent mechanic to do an inspection.
 Some inspectors even offer mobile, on-site support which can come in handy during your negotiation.

-Hiring a mechanic will not only let you know what needs to be fixed, but also how much it will cost.
+Hiring a mechanic will let you know not only if anything needs to be fixed, but also how much it will cost.
 To increase the likelihood that the numbers are accurate, try to find a mechanic you know and trust or someone recommended by a friend.
 Depending on the estimated price of the repairs, the dealer may or may not be willing to give you a dollar-for-dollar discount for the work required.
-It certainly can’t hurt to ask.
+It certainly can't hurt to ask.

 Another reason to look elsewhere?
 If the dealer tries to talk you out of the inspection in the first place.